Assessment Without Levels

 It is anticipated that the majority of children will reach the National Standard for Year 2, a smaller number of children will exceed this standard, and a small number will still be working towards it.

 Key Stage 2

-For this academic year only, there is an interim teacher assessment frameworks at the end of Key Stages 1 and 2 which sets out what children need to be able to demonstrate to be at the expected standard for the end of the Key Stage.
+Please see link below to access teacher assessment frameworks at the end of Key Stages 1 and 2 which sets out what children need to be able to demonstrate to be at the expected standard for the end of the Key Stage.